Motorcycle Injury Attorneys

 - Motorcycles appear smaller in rear-view and side mirrors and are often overlooked by other drivers.
 Any veteran motorcyclist has experienced the “invisible man” problem with other drivers.

-- Motorcycles lack safety features that are common on cars and trucks: seat-belts, air-bags, and surrounding walls.
+- Motorcycles lack safety features that are common on cars and trucks, such as seatbelts, airbags, and surrounding walls.

 - Motorcycles are so much smaller in both size and weight; as a result, an impact with larger vehicles can result in the motorcycle being pinned against another vehicle, thrown off of the road, or worse, into oncoming traffic.